Faculty, Staff, and Trainees,

 UCSF FRESNO FELLOWSHIP IN PSYCHOSOMATIC MEDICINE (CONSULTATION-LIAISON PSYCHIATRY)

 Welcome to the UCSF Fresno Psychosomatic Medicine (Consultation-Liaison Psychiatry) Fellowship Program.
-This program was accredited as a one-year fellowship by the ACGME in 2009.
-Our program is based at the Community Regional Medical Center (CRMC), a 500-bed major teaching hospital affiliated with UCSF.
+This program was accredited as a one year fellowship by the ACGME in 2009.
+Our program is based at the Fresno Community Regional Medical Center (CRMC), a 500 bed major teaching hospital affiliated with UCSF.
 CRMC is also a regional trauma and burn center providing care to a culturally diverse patient population of all ages.
 The program has a very strong didactic component that includes:

-The fellow will be a member of the psychiatric consultation-liaison team that includes, in addition to the fellow, psychiatric residents, internal medicine residents, a social worker, UCSF medical students, and senior medical students doing elective rotations.
-Approximately 1,000 psychiatric consultations are performed each year.
-The fellow will also do liaison work with the Burn Unit and the Department of Obstetrics and Gynecology High Risk Pregnancy Service.
-The fellow will have the opportunity to teach psychiatry residents, internal medicine elective residents and UCSF medical students rotating to the Psychiatric Consultation-Liaison Service.
+The fellow will be a member of the psychiatric consultation-liaison team that includes, in addition to the fellow, psychiatric residents, internal medicine resident, a social worker, UCSF medical students, and senior medical students doing elective rotation.
+Some 1000 psychiatric consultations are performed in a year.
+The fellow will also do liaison work with the Ambulatory Care Center and the Department of Obstetrics and Gynecology High Risk Pregnancy and Perinatal Mental Health Program.
+The fellow will have opportunity to teach psychiatry residents, internal medicine elective residents, and UCSF medical students rotating to the Psychiatric Consultation-Liaison Service.
 The fellow will work closely with primary care physicians and allied mental health professionals in the Ambulatory Care Center which utilizes the integrated care model.
 The fellow will also have an opportunity to do longitudinal follow-up of selected patients and learn and practice psychotherapeutic techniques including brief therapies, relaxation training, and hypnotherapy.
 Research is encouraged, and there is a vast consultation database consisting of more than 8000 records that can be mined for psychosomatic research.

-Fresno is a medium-sized city and a cultural and financial center of California's Central Valley.
-Some of the cultural offerings include a symphony orchestra, two repertory theatres, two art museums, and diverse cuisine including all Asian, European, Basque, Armenian, and Persian.
-San Francisco and Los Angeles are approximately three hours away by car and the Monterey Peninsula is approximately two hours away.
+Fresno is a medium sized city which is a cultural and financial center of California's Central Valley.
+There is a symphony orchestra, two repertory theatres, two art museums, and a very diverse cuisine, including all Asian and European as well as Basque, Armenian, and Persian cuisines.
+San Francisco and Los Angeles are about 3 hours away and the Monterey Peninsula is about 2 hours drive.
 Recreational opportunities in the area are rich and varied, and include three nearby national parks - Yosemite, Sequoia and Kings Canyon.
 Some funding is available for national and state conferences, as well as for travel to meetings for presentation of original work.